 Mr. Muerhoff is a professional geologist with over 24 years in the mining industry with significant experience in mine development and operations, project management and exploration.
 He was involved in the development of several mines and advanced exploration projects during his tenure at Hecla Mining Company at various locales throughout the western U.S. Mr. Muerhoff also previously worked as the Senior Geologist at Mine Development Associates.
 He is a graduate of the University of Missouri – Rolla with a degree in Geology and Geophysics, and is a Licensed Geologist, Registered Member of the Society for Mining, Metallurgy and Exploration and member of the Canadian Institute of Mining, Metallurgy and Petroleum.
 Mr. Muerhoff is a Qualified Person per Canadian National Instrument 43-101.

-Mr. Gostin oversees the Company’s investor relations and corporate communications.
-He worked previously as a consultant specializing in strategic development and advised public companies regarding communications and annual reports.
-He was also an adjunct professor of journalism at the Reynolds School of Journalism, University of Nevada, Reno, and previously was a Pulitzer Prize-nominated photojournalist with the Associated Press.
+Mr. Gostin leads the Company’s investor relations and corporate communications.
+He worked previously as a marketing and communications consultant specializing in strategic development and advised public companies regarding communications and annual reports.
+He was also an adjunct professor of journalism at the Reynolds School of Journalism, University of Nevada, Reno.
+Early in his career he was a Pulitzer Prize-nominated photojournalist with the Associated Press.
 Mr. Gostin holds a B.S. degree from California State University, Long Beach, and an MBA with an emphasis in marketing from the University of Phoenix.

 CANADA | GUATEMALA | UNITED STATES